Key facts

 This course connects history’s social, political, and economic relevance to contemporary issues, with a special focus on heritage and tourism.
 As you progress, you'll sharpen your ability to critically analyse and communicate complex information, supported by leading experts who create a dynamic learning environment through varied teaching and assessments.

-Study British, South Asian, European, African, and American histories, and explore specialist subjects like the history of photography, heritage studies, and the history of sport and leisure.
+Study British, South Asian, European, African, and American histories, and explore specialist subjects like the history of photography, heritage studies, and the history of tourism and leisure.
 You'll also have access to DMU’s rich historical collections, including the Stephen Lawrence Papers, the Ski Club of GB archive, and the Kodak collection at the Kimberlin Library.

 • Gain expertise in global histories, from European to African and South Asian, exploring themes like conflict and war, nationalism, immigration, and sustainability.